Loki-Astari/geeky-nextjs/content/posts/NisseV4.md

     {
         // because `std::thread` may potentially throw during construction.
         // We must ensure we correctly clean up any constructed `std::thread` objects
-        // otherwise the thread of execution will not be correctly joined, and the application
+        // otherwise, the thread of execution will not be correctly joined, and the application
         // terminated.
         stop();